KyleKing/Kitsu_Lib/README.md

 Tasks:

 - QUEUE
-  - Add tests to at least ~80% coverage
+  - Add tests to >80% coverage (currently 55%)
+    - Improve tests and add additional conditions
   - Write tables for each of library entry, streams, and anime / use "slug" to connect data
     - Look into `from pandas.io.json import json_normalize` / `json_normalize(thing['data'])`
     - Or use flatdict / `from sklearn.feature_extraction import DictVectorizer` ([see issue](https://github.com/scikit-learn/scikit-learn/issues/7652#issuecomment-253649565))